 Erectile dysfunction doesn’t mean you definitely have low testosterone, but you can check for a low testosterone level as a potential cause

 Erectile dysfunction (ED) means that a man has difficulty getting and keeping an erection.
-There are a number of causes of erectile dysfunction, both physical and psychological, which means that there are a variety of tests that can help diagnose ED.
+There are several causes of erectile dysfunction, both physical and psychological, which means that there are various tests that can help diagnose ED.
 Once the cause of erection problems is established, the right treatment can begin.

 How is ED diagnosed?

-If you think that you might have erectile dysfunction, the first step is to consult your GP or visit your local genitourinary medicine (GUM) clinic.
+If you think you might have erectile dysfunction, the first step is to consult your GP or visit your local genitourinary medicine (GUM) clinic.
 They will look at your medical history and ask you questions about your sexual activity past and present.
-It can feel a bit uncomfortable to be asked questions about your sex life, but answering honestly will help your doctor know if you need further investigations for erectile dysfunction.
+It can feel uncomfortable being asked questions about your sex life, but answering honestly will help your doctor know if you need further investigations for erectile dysfunction.
 You can ask for a male doctor if that makes you feel more comfortable.

 The questions will cover both your physical and emotional health and might include:

 - How much exercise do you take?